consumer dispute arbitration in Waco, Texas 76797

 Arbitration Battle in Waco: The Case of the Faulty HVAC Unit

-In early January 2024, Sarah Mitchell of Waco, Texas 76797 found herself embroiled in a dispute that would test her resolve and patience.
+In early January 2024, the claimant of Waco, Texas 76797 found herself embroiled in a dispute that would test her resolve and patience.
 After purchasing a high-end HVAC unit from Lone Star Home Comfort for $4,200 in September 2023, she believed her home would finally stay warm through the chilly Texas winter.
 Instead, the unit malfunctioned repeatedly, leaving her with soaring repair bills and a steadily dropping thermostat.

 By November, after three separate repair visits and over $1,000 spent out of pocket, Sarah requested a full refund from Lone Star Home Comfort.
 The company refused, offering only a partial credit toward a new system.
 Frustrated, Sarah turned to arbitration, seeking resolution without a costly court battle.